Tube or kayak down the river as many times as you would like! Shuttles are included! (10:30 AM - 6:30 PM)

 YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY AND FOR THE SAFETY OF THE MINORS IN YOUR GROUP.
 THE SAN MARCOS RIVER HAS NO LIFEGUARDS.

 You will be on your own, use caution, think safety first!
-Son’s Blue River Camp is not responsible for the water level or any obstructions, snakes or hazards that may be present on the tubing or kayaking route.
+Son’s River Ranch is not responsible for the water level or any obstructions, snakes or hazards that may be present on the tubing or kayaking route.
 You will be asked to sign a waiver and release of liability for yourself and anyone else in your group.
 Be sure to make a “Float Plan”, tell your friends and family where you are going and how long you will be gone.
 It is highly recommended that you always go tubing with 2 or more people to keep an eye on each other and act as a “buddy system” in case help is needed.
 A responsible adult should monitor weak swimmers and children at all times.
 Guests should avoid trees and vegetation to minimize the risk of getting stuck by falling tree limbs, entangled in vegetation, or bit by snakes or wildlife.

 We encourage all minors 13 and under to wear a PFD/Life Jacket at all times as well as week swimmers.
 Life jackets/PFDs are available at no charge.
 Adults must have a PFDs at hand when while kayaking.